KatzSmith Productions

 KatzSmith Productions is an American film and television production company, founded by Seth Grahame-Smith and David Katzenberg.
 The company is known for producing the 2017 horror film It.

 Overview

 In 2011, Seth Grahame-Smith and David Katzenberg launched KatzSmith Productions, with the company's first film being the 2017 film It.

 On July 3, 2018 it was announced that Metro-Goldwyn-Mayer, Orion Pictures and KatzSmith Productions were producing Child's Play, a remake of the 1988 film of the same name.
-The film will star Gabriel Bateman, Aubrey Plaza and Brian Tyree Henry.
+The film released on June 21, 2019 and starred Gabriel Bateman, Aubrey Plaza and Brian Tyree Henry.